necromuralist/student_intervention/_sources/training_and_evaluating.txt

 Logistic Regression
 ~~~~~~~~~~~~~~~~~~~

 The first model I chose was `Logistic Regression <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression>`_.
 Logistic regression is a linear classification model that is useful when the target variable is categorical and the feature variables are numeric (Peng C., et al, 2002).
-If the features are categorical then they have to be converted to discrete numeric values prior to use.
-Logistic Regression has the advantage of being computationally cheap, reasonable to implement, and is interpretable but has the disadvantage that it is prone to underfitting (Harrington, 2012).
+If the features are categorical then they have to be converted to discrete numeric values prior to use (as will be done here).
+Logistic Regression has the advantage of being computationally cheap, reasonable to implement, and is interpretable but has the disadvantage that it is prone to under-fitting (Harrington, 2012).

-I chose this model for thre primary reasons:
+I chose this model for three primary reasons:

   * Its coefficients are interpretable so besides predicting whether a student is at risk, factors that are most influential in determining students who are at risk can be identified
-  * It suports ridge regression, including lasso regression which might help reduce the number of variables in the data set, both to aid interpretation and improve performance
+  * It supports ridge regression, including lasso regression which might help reduce the number of variables in the data set, both to aid interpretation and improve performance
   * It is well understood/well studied

 Since it is a linear model it performs best when the data is linearly separable, which makes it a complement to Random Forests, the next model I chose.